Using the Extreme Stacking Tool

-Each switch model is represented by a rectangle, as shown in the example in X670-G2 Switch Shown in the Stacking Tool.
+Each switch model is represented by a rectangle, as shown in the example in the following figure.
 In this example, stacking ports are represented by S1 and S2 on the right side.

 TipClick a rectangle to display more information about the switch model and the VIMs (if any) that it can use for stacking.